DevgDg/Angular5-Material-Bootstrap/README.md

 # DemoNgMDBTeam
-Smaal Demo application to see how Angular 5 works with Material Design of Bootstrap
+Sample application to see how Angular5 works with Material Design of Bootstrap